Ownership of the Corporation

 Reporting to the Botswana Government

 The Board of the Corporation also reports to the Minister of Minerals, Energy and Water Resources regularly on proceedings at Board meetings.
-An update is presented to the Minister after each Board meeting in addition to continuous consultative meetings as deemed necessary.
+An update is presented to the Minister after each Board meeting, in addition to continuous consultative meetings as deemed necessary.
+Management also sends quarterly reports on the Corporations progress to the Office of the President.

-The financial statements for the year ending 31st March 2009 have been prepared on a going concern basis.
-The Board is satisfied with the available financial resources and the future performance projections.
+The financial statements for the year ending 31st March 2014 have been prepared on a going concern basis.
+The Board is satisfied with the available financial resource, future performance projections and the continued support from the Government of Botswana.
 The Corporation will continue to operate into the foreseeable future.

 Statutory Reporting Requirements